Wooltrod/My.Backend.Development.Portfolio/README.md

 ![Random Activity Generator Website](./assets/project%20previews/random-activity-generator.gif)

-• Dynamic API Querying with Axios
+• Dynamic API Querying with Axios.

 • Integrated with the Bored API using both the /random and /filter endpoints.

 • Used GET requests with query parameters to generate user-specific results based on form inputs (type, participants).

 • Processed POST requests using form data from dropdown selections.

 • If no activities match the selected criteria, the app dynamically informs the user — "No activities that match your criteria."

 📁 [View Code](./Random%20Activity%20Generator/)